Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 - Harshness

-The properties of hardened concrete are:
+The properties of hardened concrete

-Hardened concrete is a type of concrete that is strong and have the capacity to bear the structural as well as service loads that are applied to it.
+Hardened concrete is a type of concrete that is strong and can withstand both structural and service loads.
 Hardened concrete is one of the strongest and most durable construction materials.
-The concrete is completely set and able to take the loads.
-The following are the properties of hardened concrete;

 - Strength